paulimhoff/paulimhoff.github.io/_pages/about.md

 For Prospective Students/Postdocs
 ======
 * I am looking for one motivated Postdoc Associate to start in 2022 Winter in (1) spatiotemporal modeling and (2) reinforcement learning for transit operation.
 Please send me an email (subject: "Prospective Postdoc Associate [Your name]") with your CV, a brief research statement (one page or less) and transcripts.
-* I am looking for 1 PhD student for 2022 Winter/Fall who are excited about machine learning for smart transportation.
+* I am looking for 1-2 PhD students for 2022 Winter/Fall (starts in January/September) who are excited about machine learning for smart transportation.
 If you're interested, please send me an email or apply through the [McGill uApply](https://www.mcgill.ca/uapply) system.
 Please use "Prospective PhD student [Your name]" as your email subject.
 Due to the large volume of emails, I apologize for not replying to individual inquries I have received.
 * See [more info about Civil Engineering @ McGill University](https://www.mcgill.ca/civil/grad).
 <!-- Ben Barres' advice on [How to Pick a Graduate Advisor](https://doi.org/10.1016/j.neuron.2013.10.005).*/ -->
 * If you have a good record in mathematics/machine learning, you are encouraged to apply for the [IVADO graduate student scholarship](https://ivado.ca/en/excellence-scholarships/).